UPPMAX/HPC-python/docs/day1/batch.rst

    Type along!

 This first example shows how to run a short, serial script.
-The batch script (named ``run_mmmult.sh``) can be found in the directory /HPC-Python/Exercises/examples/<center>, where <center> is hpc2n or uppmax.
+The batch script (named ``run_mmmult.sh``) can be found in the directory /HPC-Python/Exercises/examples/<center>, where <center> is hpc2n, uppmax, lunarc, or nsc.
 The Python script is in /HPC-Python/Exercises/examples/programs and is named ``mmmult.py``.

 1. The batch script is run with ``sbatch run_mmmult.sh``.
 2. Try type ``squeue -u <username>`` to see if it is pending or running.